djwolff/twitchScraper/README.md

 ### Notes --
 1. July 21st at 3:31AM CST data collection paused and then resumed at 1:43PM.
+2. Streamer Hashinshin has been banned from twitch July 23rd.
+3. Streamer jordanentmt banned bot from seeing chat.

 ### Future developments
 #### difference of followers per stream or each week -- influence